-When we began building cars for kids with movement limitations in 2017, we set out to create a set of solutions that would allow us to quickly tailor a car to many different needs.
+When we began building cars for kids with movement limitations, we set out to create a set of solutions that would allow us to quickly tailor a car to many different needs.
 And, that is what we have done.

 We began building cars, using on an off-the-shelf, toy car: the Fisher Price Power Wheels Dune Racer.
 This allowed us to build more cars faster by focusing our time and skill on creating special adaptations for our kids.
 We have perfected a set of features that meet a wide range of special needs.

 We designed these features to be modular; so, that we can easily swap them in and out based on each child’s specific needs.
 These modules include a variety of drive control systems and safety features.